Two acts on a parish-admin platform

 35 min → 80 s

-Modules migrated to the new platform
+Tests on the new platform

 The starting point

-Wave 1: Kubernetes migration (May 2024)
+Kubernetes migration (completed April 2024)

 The flat 16-core host was replaced with Google Kubernetes Engine.
 Pods scale up on demand and scale to zero when nobody is logged in.
-The architecture didn't change yet, but the bill did: from a fixed monthly cost regardless of usage, to paying only for what the platform actually serves.
-Same app, same code, lower floor.
+The application didn't change yet, but the bill did: from a fixed monthly cost regardless of usage, to paying only for what the platform actually serves.
+Same app, same code, much lower floor.

 Pre-warmed pod pool

 ShinyProxy normally spins up a fresh R process on user login.
 That process is the 50-second cost.
-I changed the cluster topology to keep a small pool of warm pods ready ahead of demand: when a user logs in, an already-running pod is claimed instantly and a new warm one is started in the background.
+I changed the cluster topology to keep a small pool of warm pods ready ahead of demand: when a user logs in, an already-running pod is claimed instantly and a new warm one starts in the background.
 The login latency the user experiences becomes the speed of the load-balancer redirect, not the speed of R booting.
+The trade-off is real (you pay for warm pods that aren't being used yet), but the pool is small relative to total capacity and the UX win is dramatic.

-Base image: 35-minute builds → 80 seconds
+Base image: 35-minute builds to 80 seconds

 Every deploy of the legacy app reinstalled the entire R-package dependency tree from source: about 35 minutes per build, which made shipping anything during the workday painful.
 I split the Dockerfile into two layers: a base image with R and all package dependencies installed once (rebuilt only when the dependency manifest changes), and a thin app layer on top that contains only the source code.
+Cold base-image rebuilds still take 35 minutes; routine app rebuilds run in roughly 80 seconds.
+That is a 26× drop on the hot path, and it unblocked the deploy cadence.
+We went from monthly to multiple times per day without trying.

 - Two compute-heavy R functions on the startup path: financial data transformations the app needed before any UI could render.
 I ported both to Polars (the Rust-based dataframe library, called from R via its arrow integration).
 More than 10 seconds saved on those two functions alone.